CARES Act Reporting

 a.
 CARES Act Funds web page on the institution’s website

 b.
-Emails from Financial Aid Office to eligible students regarding grant opportunities with instructions on how to apply.
+Emails from Financial Aid and/or Student Affairs offices to students regarding grant opportunities with instructions on how to apply.

 c.
 Multiple campus wide email notices to all individuals with university email address regarding the grant opportunity.